flathub/com.visualstudio.code/README.md

 ### Support for language extension.

-Some visual studio extension depends on packages that might exist on your host, but they are not accessible thought Flatpak.
-Like support to programing languages: gcc, python, etc..
+Some Visual Studio extension depends on packages that might exist on your host, but they are not accessible thought Flatpak.
+Like support to programming languages: gcc, python, etc..

 **To see what's available:**